-Green Cross Australia builds innovative digital projects that educate and empower the people to share our vision and to take positive action at home, in schools and businesses, and in the community.
+Green Cross Australia has a focus on near-vulnerable communities, striving to help them to remain resilient.
+We build innovative digital projects that educate and empower the people to share our vision and to take positive action at home, in schools and businesses, and in the community.
 Our business, community and research partnerships draw together leaders and their organisations towards our vision of a more resilient Australia.
 We know we are making an impact because we track the on-the-ground activities of our network participants using cutting-edge digital mapping technologies.